ddrone/urban-pancake/docs/Tasks.md

 * [x] Display the timestamps on every piece of data (projects, updates)
 * [x] Make sure that the project update timestamp is moved forward with every change added
 * [x] Sort the projects by a timestamp on loading the state
+* [x] Improve look of the text input component field
 * [ ] Implement a separate chronological view of all updates on different projects
 * [ ] Implement a way to save/load data to server, manually via buttons at first
 * [ ] Figure out a proper way to test the server